 MS affects the nervous system and can lead to various primary and secondary health issues.
 It is a lifelong condition that may come and go or progress steadily.

-More resources for living with MS are available by downloading the MS Healthline app.
+A person can find more resources for living with MS by downloading the Bezzy MS app.
 This free app provides access to expert content on MS and peer support through one-on-one conversations and live group discussions.
 Download the app for iPhone or Android.